 Swim Shirts & Hats

-Why are swim shirts a hack, you ask?
-Because it’s less body part that has to be covered in sunscreen.
+Why are swim shirts, or rash guards, a hack, you ask?
+Because it’s fewer body parts that has to be covered in sunscreen.
 If you start the kids wearing these young, they will be used to it and prefer it for coverage.
 I mean, wear a shirt and go hit the waves sooner?
 You bet!

 A Mesh Bag